DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

-draggable | boolean | Specifies whether the appointment is draggable. onClick? | (e: object) => void | A function that handles a click on the appointment. onDoubleClick? | (e: object) => void | A function that handles a double click on the appointment.
+draggable | boolean | Specifies whether the appointment is draggable. onClick? | (e: object) => void | A function that handles a click on the appointment. onDoubleClick? | (e: object) => void | A function that handles a double click on the appointment. isBrightnessReduced? | boolean | Specifies whether the appointment's brightness is reduced.

 ### Appointments.AppointmentContentProps